tsalemink/map-plugin-database/README.rst

 to submit an issue in the `MAP Plugin Database`_ GitHub repository.
 The issue should be tagged with the *add-plugin* label.
 The body of the issue submission should contain only the GitHub repository path of the plugin to be added; this path should be in the format:
 *{organization}/{repository}*, for example: *mapclient-plugins/pointsourcestep*.

+Editing database entries and triggering the automated processes to update this database are restricted to repository maintainers.